mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * File - ctrl-p (cmd-p)
   * puts nothing at front of search string
+  * performs a fuzzy search
+    * ex. to see a list of all files in the project with "scss" extension, enter `*.scss`
+  * press p repeatedly to move through list of recently opened files
+    * press enter to select file under cursor
 * Symbol in File - ctrl-O (cmd-O)
   * puts @ at front of search string
+    * add : to gropu symbols by kind
   * only searches in current file
 * Symbol in Workspace - ctrl-t (cmd-t)
   * puts # at front of search string